-Daniel has an extensive and fast-growing regulatory practice, frequently advising and representing a diverse range of regulators including the Financial Conduct Authority, the Financial Ombudsman Service, the Prudential Regulation Authority, the Solicitors Regulation Authority, Ofgem, the Office for Students and the Health and Care Professions Council.
+Daniel has a fast-growing regulatory practice, frequently advising and representing (including as sole counsel before the High Court) a diverse range of regulators such as the Financial Conduct Authority, the Financial Ombudsman Service, Ofgem, the Office for Students, the Solicitors Regulation Authority, the Bar Standards Board, the Health and Care Professions Council and the Prudential Regulation Authority.

 Recent matters include:

-- Advising the FCA as standing counsel on the regulation and authorisation of peer-to-peer lending.
+- Advising the FCA on the regulation and authorisation of peer-to-peer lending.

 - Consultant counsel to the Prudential Regulation Authority on an investigation arising out of a major financial institution’s regulatory reporting.

-- Consultant counsel to Ofgem on a wide range of highly topical and widely reported matters, including the retail price restriction for domestic customers supplied under default tariffs, to be brought into force in accordance with the Domestic Gas and Electricity (Tariff Cap) Act 2018.
-Daniel has also advised Ofgem on matters including smart metering, consumer engagement, back-billing and warrants.
+- Consultant counsel to Ofgem on highly topical and widely reported matters, including the retail price restriction for domestic customers supplied under default tariffs, smart metering, consumer engagement, back-billing and warrants.

 - Consultant counsel to the newly-formed Office for Students.

-- Representing the Health and Care Professions Council before the High Court.
+- Appearing as sole counsel for the Health and Care Professions Council in matters before the High Court.